logo Champagne Dom pérignon

 EASE AND GENORISITY

-The bouquet of Dom Pérignon Vintage 2004 Plénitude 2 develops in a balance both airy and held.
+The bouquet of Dom Pérignon Vintage 2004 Plénitude 2 develops in a balance that is both airy and well-balanced.

-The story of Dom Pérignon begins nearly three centuries ago.
-Born in 1638 in Sainte-Menehould in Argonne, could Pierre Pérignon imagine that he would become the "spiritual father of Champagne"?
-One thing is certain, his name has crossed the centuries by fuelling the debate.
-According to the legend, Pierre Pérignon discovered what we call today the méthode champenoise.
+The story of Dom Pérignon begins almost three centuries ago.
+Born in 1638 in Sainte-Menehould in Argonne, could Pierre Pérignon have imagined that he would become the "spiritual father of Champagne"?
+One thing's for sure: his name has spanned the centuries, fuelling debate.
+Legend has it that Pierre Pérignon discovered what is now known as the méthode champenoise.

-Ordained a priest in 1667, it is in 1668 that Dom Pierre Pérignon took up his post as cellarer at the Abbey of Hautvillers.
-Located not far from Épernay, in the Marne region of Champagne, the Abbey of Hautvillers was founded around 650 by the archbishop of Reims, named Saint-Nivard.
-The magnificent architectural complex, now owned by Moët & Chandon, was renovated under the impetus of Catherine de Médicis in the 16th century, after having been destroyed and rebuilt many times.
-Upon his arrival, Dom Pierre Pérignon continued the renovation work and built new buildings.
-Written documents show that he was called "Dom Pieærre" or "Dom procureur".
-In charge of managing the monastic affairs and making the vineyard activity prosper, Dom Pérignon will distinguish himself by his ability to elaborate still wines with grapes coming from "the Mountain" and "the River".
-Having become blind, it is said that Dom Pérignon tasted grapes from different crus and grape varieties of the Champagne region to make the blends.
-He was endowed with a great gustatory sensitivity allowing him to identify the typicity of a vintage by being able to classify them according to the year of harvest.
+Ordained a priest in 1667, Dom Pierre Pérignon took up his post as cellarer at Hautvillers Abbey in 1668.
+Located not far from Épernay, in the Marne region of Champagne, Hautvillers Abbey was founded around 650 by the archbishop of Reims, Saint-Nivard.
+The magnificent architectural ensemble, now owned by Moët & Chandon, was renovated under the impetus of Catherine de Médicis in the 16th century, after having been destroyed and rebuilt many times.
+Upon his arrival, Dom Pierre Pérignon continued the renovation work, while also erecting new buildings.
+Written documents testify to the fact that he was called "Dom Pieærre" or "Dom procureur".
+In charge of managing monastic affairs and ensuring that the vineyard business flourished, Dom Pérignon distinguished himself by his ability to make still wines with grapes from "la Montagne" and "la Rivière".
+Having gone blind, it is said that Dom Pérignon tasted grapes from different Champagne crus and varietals to create blends.
+He was endowed with a keen sense of taste, enabling him to identify the typicity of a cru by classifying them according to the year of harvest.

-Dom Pierre Pérignon mastered perfectly each step of the wine making process, from the viticulture to the blending, through the vinification.
+Dom Pierre Pérignon mastered every stage of wine-making, from viticulture to blending and vinification.

-Although Dom Pierre Pérignon's reputation as the initiator of the Champagne method was born during the 17th century, the first cuvée bearing his name was not elaborated until 1921.
+Although Dom Pierre Pérignon's reputation as the initiator of the méthode champenoise dates back to the 17th century, the first cuvée bearing his name was not produced until 1921.

-Much more than a world-famous brand, "Dom Pé" embodies an emblem of French luxury and above all a unique style.
-Whether you are an avid wine lover or a curious connoisseur, there is no mistaking it.
-The Champagne Dom Pérignon has that unquestionable chic and unwavering consistency of quality that makes one remember the moment of tasting Dom Pérignon.
+Much more than a world-famous brand, "Dom Pé" embodies French luxury and, above all, a unique style.
+Whether you're a passionate connoisseur or a discerning onlooker, there's no mistaking it.
+Champagne Dom Pérignon has that unmistakable chic and unwavering consistency of quality that makes it an instant tasting experience to remember Dom Pérignon.

-Emblematic Champagne, Dom Pérignon is also closely associated with the first James Bond films.
-In 1962's James Bond 007 vs. Dr. No, James Bond grabs a bottle of Dom Pérignon 1955 to defend young Honey and puts it back down, ironically declaring "I prefer the 1953."
+Champagne emblématique, Dom Pérignon is also closely associated with the first James Bond films.
+In 1962's James Bond 007 vs. Dr. No, James Bond grabs a bottle of Dom Pérignon 1955 to defend young Honey, and puts it back, ironically declaring "I prefer the 1953".

-In addition to the collaborations with artists, Champagne Dom Pérignon can be discovered in three phases: P1, P2 and P3.
-This concept of "Plénitude" allows us to discover the evolution of a Champagne Dom Pérignon at different stages of its maturation and therefore of its evolution.
+In addition to collaborations with artists, Dom Pérignon Champagne is available in three phases: P1, P2 and P3.
+This concept of "Plénitude" makes it possible to discover the evolution of a Champagne Dom Pérignon at different stages of its maturation and therefore of its evolution.

-For him, the questions that must constantly remain in the mind of the Chef de Caves are, "What will the declaration of a new vintage bring to the story of the expertise of Dom Pérignon?"
+For him, the questions that must constantly remain in the mind of the Chef de Caves are: "What will the declaration of a new vintage bring to the story of Dom Pérignon savoir-faire?"

-In 2019, Vincent Chaperon, working closely with Richard Geoffroy for thirteen years as an apprentice, succeeds him.
+In 2019, Vincent Chaperon, working closely with Richard Geoffroy during thirteen years of apprenticeship, succeeds him.

 This is a rare and exceptional champagne.

-When connoisseurs talk about Dom, they are referring to champagne, not to the Benedictine monk.
-Launched in the 1930s, Dom Pérignon was for a long time the flagship of Moët & Chandon, but in recent decades it has acquired its own identity.
+When connoisseurs talk about dom, they're referring to champagne, not to the Benedictine monk.
+Launched in the 1930s, Dom Pérignon was Moët & Chandon's standard-bearer for a long time, but in recent decades it has acquired its own identity.

 "This is the place where Dom Pierre Pérignon, a Benedictine monk, devoted 47 years of his life to inventing and perfecting techniques to create a wine whose reputation became unparalleled."

 The myth of Dom Pérignon, who died in 1715, was born long after his death.
-His memory will be exhumed in the 1820s, when Pierre-Gabriel Chandon, who has just married Adélaïde Moët, acquires the vineyards and the old abbey of Hautvillers.
-In 1932, when the sales suffered the setbacks of the crisis, the Champenois - very inspired - decided to celebrate the 250th anniversary of the great "invention" of the monk.
-A totally arbitrary date, but one which, indeed, managed to stimulate demand.
+His memory was revived in the 1820s, when Pierre-Gabriel Chandon, who had just married Adélaïde Moët, acquired the vineyards and the former abbey of Hautvillers.
+It was in 1932, when sales suffered the setbacks of the recession, that the Champenois - very inspired - decided to celebrate the 250th anniversary of the monk's great "invention".
+A totally arbitrary date, but one that did indeed succeed in stimulating demand.

-The champagne was released in London in 1935, in a replica of a 16th century bottle with an imposing shield-shaped label.
-The Cuvée Centenaire still does not mark the birth of the monk, but the hundredth anniversary of Simon Brothers, British representatives of Moët, who want to offer their hundred best customers an exceptional wine.
+The champagne was released in London in 1935, in a replica of a 16th-century bottle with an imposing shield-shaped label.
+The Cuvée Centenaire still doesn't mark the birth of the monk, but the hundredth anniversary of Simon Brothers, Moët's British representatives, who wanted to offer their hundred best customers an exceptional wine.

-This 1926 vintage did not yet bear the famous name, but it was talked about as far away as America.
-The following year, a shipment of only 100 cases was sent to New York aboard the French luxury liner Normandie.
-This time, it was an older vintage, from 1921, very high end, which was indeed named Dom Pérignon.
+The 1926 vintage did not yet bear the famous name, but word of it reached as far as America.
+The following year, a shipment of just 100 cases was sent to New York aboard the French luxury liner Normandie.
+This time, it was an older, high-end vintage from 1921, which indeed bore the name Dom Pérignon.

-The reasons for the genesis of the myth of Dom Pérignon, "inventor" of sparkling Champagne, are purely commercial.
-The Abbaye de Hautvillers, owned by Mercier, is now part of Moët & Chandon, since the latter acquired Mercier.
-The myth was born when the prestige cuvée Dom Pérignon was created by Moët & Chandon.
+The reasons behind the myth of Dom Pérignon, the "inventor" of sparkling Champagne, are purely commercial.
+Abbaye de Hautvillers, owned by Mercier, is now part of Moët & Chandon, since the latter acquired Mercier.
+The myth was born when Moët & Chandon created the prestige cuvée Dom Pérignon.

-LVMH (Moët Hennessy - Louis Vuitton) is the owner of the house Dom Pérignon.
+LVMH (Moët Hennessy - Louis Vuitton) is the owner of Dom Pérignon.
 It is a French multinational company that designs, produces and distributes luxury goods.

 Robert Parker score: 98 / 100

-Great acidity and enormous intensity of flavor, backed by vibrant acidity, make this an exquisite Champagne.
+Great acidity and enormous intensity of flavor, backed by vibrant acidity, make this an exquisite champagne.
 It should drink well for 25 years, perhaps longer.
-It's worth remembering that Dom Perignon's 1971 Cuvée Rosé is still drinking exquisitely.
-One realizes how long these sparkling wines can have a life.
-The production is confidential.
-It is a rare and exceptional champagne.
+It's worth remembering that Dom Perignon's 1971 Cuvée Rosé still drinks exquisitely.
+It makes you realize just how long-lived these sparkling wines can be.
+Production is confidential.
+This is a rare and exceptional champagne.

 DOM PÉRIGNON MILLÉSIME 1990